Post-Pandemic Dentistry: Bruxism, Tooth Wear, and Communication

 Perhaps the most important thing to do now is to realize the increase in bruxism, chipped and fractured teeth, and TMD is occurring from the pandemic.
 You may consider implementing a simple addition to your dental health and jaw joint history with questions that help a patient identify if they find themselves clenching and grinding more often or having symptoms of TMD.

-If you see a patient who has started to notice an increase in bruxism or chipping and fracturing teeth, you want to discuss it — and be supportive that they are not unique.
-There is a large increase in such behaviors from the pandemic.
+If you see a patient who’s started to notice an increase in bruxism or chipping and fracturing teeth, you want to discuss it — and be supportive that they are not unique.
+There’s a large increase in such behaviors from the pandemic.

 What about treatment?

-Clinicians tend to want to prescribe a nightguard for patients who clench and brux, which is logical.
-But limited in its effectiveness since more adults are clenching and grinding during the day than they are at night, and they aren't wearing the nightguard during the day.
+Clinicians tend to want to prescribe a nightguard for patients who clench and brux, which is logical, but limited in its effectiveness because more adults are clenching and grinding during the day than they are at night, and they aren’t wearing the nightguard during the day.

 Would I still prescribe a nightguard?
 Yes.
 What type of nightguard is a more difficult question to answer without having all the details on a patient, and we must recognize different patients respond differently to the same type of appliance.

-As a rule, a full coverage, relatively flat plane appliance is safe for almost everybody.
-Realize that there are studies that show 20 percent of patients with sleep bruxism have increased EMG activity during sleep while wearing an appliance, especially the soft mouthguard type appliances11.
-You can learn more about this in our Demystifying Occlusion seminar.
+As a rule, a full-coverage, relatively flat-plane appliance is safe for almost everybody.
+Realize that there are studies that show 20% of patients with sleep bruxism have increased EMG activity during sleep while wearing an appliance, especially the soft mouthguard-type appliances.11 You can learn more about this in our Occlusion in Everyday Practice seminar.

 For most patients with tooth wear, the ideal treatment involves restorations to protect the worn teeth and learning how to idealize the patient’s occlusion.
 As I wrote earlier, we used to believe that idealizing the occlusion would stop the bruxing behavior, which we now know is rarely true.
 However, learning how to develop an occlusion that distributes the load from the bruxism correctly and simultaneously over multiple teeth, can create an outcome that predictably survives even in patients who continue to brux.

-As mentioned earlier, worn teeth typically don't have indirect restorations, but amalgams or composites instead.
-This makes them easy to bond to so you can create and try out your treatment plan with minimal to no tooth preparation and at a reasonable cost for the patient (Fig. 11-14).
+As mentioned earlier, worn teeth typically don’t have indirect restorations, but amalgams or composites instead.
+This makes them easy to bond to, so you can create and try out your treatment plan with minimal to no tooth preparation and at a reasonable cost for the patient (Figs. 11–14).

-The other area that is important to address when discussing bruxism is the airway component, since in many patients' airway is the primary etiology.
-What this means for your practice is getting educated in screening and diagnosing bruxing patients to identify those that may be at risk due to the role of airway in their condition.
+The other area that’s important to address when discussing bruxism is the airway component, because in many patients, airway is the primary etiology.
+What this means for your practice is getting educated in screening and diagnosing bruxing patients to identify those who may be at risk due to the role of airway in their condition.

-This can involve learning how to utilize things such as high resolution pulsoxymetrie that you provide the patient to take home and sleep with, to when a full-blown sleep study should be done.
-We have multiple online courses on the topic, and Dr. Jeff Rouse teaches our hands on workshop, Airway Prosthodontics- Prevent, Control, Resolve, as well as our seminar, Airway Prosthodontics: Taking Dentistry Beyond Sleep Apnea and Advancement Appliances.
+This can involve learning when a full-blown sleep study should be done.
+We have multiple online courses on the topic, and Dr. Jeff Rouse teaches our hands-on workshop, Airway Prosthodontics and Sleep Dentistry: Prevention to Control, as well as our Airway Prosthodontics: Just Do Dentistry seminar.

 Final thoughts